Godzilla (comics): Legendary Comics

-In May 2014, Legendary Comics released Godzilla: Awakening, a graphic novel prequel to Godzilla (2014).
+In May 2014, Legendary Comics released Godzilla: Awakening, a graphic novel prequel to the MonsterVerse film Godzilla (2014).
 It was written by Max and Greg Borenstein and featured art by Eric Battle, Yvel Gluchet and Alan Quah.
 In September (to coincide with the film's home video release), the novel was reissued as a trade paperback.
+Characters from the graphic novel would later be adapted to live-action media in the 2023 television series Monarch: Legacy of Monsters.

 In October 2018, Legendary announced plans for a graphic novel prequel to Godzilla: King of the Monsters titled Godzilla: Aftershock.
-It was written by Arvid Nelson, illustrated by Drew Edward Johnson and released on May 21, 2019.
+It was written by Arvid Nelson and illustrated by Drew Edward Johnson, and released on May 21, 2019.

 In March 2021, Legendary published a graphic novel prequel to Godzilla vs. Kong titled Godzilla: Dominion.